cdunn2/cdunn2/README.md

 ## About Me
 Hello there!
 I'm Connor Dunn, a passionate and motivated student with an interest in Cyber Security, Software Engineering, and Data Analysis.
 Currently pursuing my B.S. at James Madison University, I am enthusiastic about leveraging technology to solve real-world problems.
 My academic journey has provided me with a solid foundation, and I've had the opportunity to apply my skills through internships.

-## Internship Experience
-### Lookout Inc. - Mobile Threat Research Intern (July 2023 - January 2024)
-- Actively contributed to the Threat Intelligence Team's initiatives, identifying emerging trends and potential risks to mobile security through the meticulous analysis of the top spyware families.
-Responsible for managing MISP entries, I ensured the confidentiality of sensitive malicious indicators of compromise, and enhanced our understanding of evolving threats.
-- Gained a foundational understanding of threat hunting methodologies while effectively communicating complex concepts to diverse audiences, utilizing my technical experience and proficiency with Python and Java.
-- Faced with the challenge of navigating through an extensive volume of data in threat hunting, I acquired the basics of threat hunting methodologies to efficiently investigate spyware.
-- Analyzed mobile applications for signs of potential malware using database querying and acquired foundational skills in reverse engineering source code to identify suspicious activities and potential abuses of accessibilities.

 ## Projects
 Explore my projects below to get a glimpse of my skills and interests: